 The scandal revealed that Cambridge Analytica, a political consultancy firm misused the personal data of over 87 million users.
 And, the source of the data – Facebook!

 Cambridge Analytica sold this personal data to several political organizations, which in turn, used it to shape public opinion during the US presidential election campaign of 2016 and the recent Brexit referendum.
-Cambridge Analytica was at the receiving end of a massive negative press and has filed for bankruptcy after the scandal erupted.
+Cambridge Analytica was at the receiving end of a massive negative press and filed for bankruptcy after the scandal erupted.

 Here’s how the events unfolded.
 Way back in 2013, CA (Cambridge Analytica) created a Facebook quiz, named “This Is Your Digital Life.”
 The questionnaire mined data from over 30,000 participants.

 In 2013, Facebook’s data settings allowed third-party apps to gather information from users.
 This resulted in CA getting access to millions of users’ data as well as the data of their friends in the network.

 Wondering if CA breached your data?

 Facebook later amended this setting in 2014.
 Today, Facebook has been receiving plenty of flak for its lethargic attitude to data privacy, and Mark Zuckerberg was grilled in the US Congress.
 In his testimony, the Facebook founder admitted that users’ data is used for displaying targeted ads.

 Simply put, the Cambridge Analytica scandal is a PR disaster for Facebook.
-The social networking giant has taken a defensive approach as media, government and even its own users have begun asking tough questions about the data used by the network.
+The social networking giant has taken a defensive approach as media, government and even its users have begun asking tough questions about the data used by the network.

-This has forced Facebook to make several changes to its platform in an attempt to bring in transparency and greater control.
+This has forced Facebook to make several changes to its platform in an attempt to bring transparency and greater control.
 Some of the highlights of these changes include:

 Privacy Settings – Facebook recently announced that it had revamped its privacy settings, making it easier for users to control their settings.
 Users have now greater flexibility in deciding how they want their data to be used.